AlirezaRa/S-VoIP/README.md

 (Synthetic) Voice over IP

 To run, clone the repo (or click on "Download Zip" to your right and extract the content).
-Then, in src directory, enter:
+Then, in src directory, run main.py:
-> $ python main.py.
+> $ python main.py

 Inside the program, type "h" for help.